UNIT (Uniti Group Inc.) has impressive results

-The share price of Uniti Group Inc. (NASDAQ:UNIT) rose to $7.12 per share on Wednesday from $6.90.
-While Uniti Group Inc. has overperformed by 3.19%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, UNIT fell by -42.81%, with highs and lows ranging from $14.60 to $6.66, whereas the simple moving average fell by -37.39% in the last 200 days.
+Uniti Group Inc. (NASDAQ:UNIT) closed Wednesday at $7.27 per share, down from $7.73 a day earlier.
+While Uniti Group Inc. has underperformed by -5.95%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, UNIT fell by -41.28%, with highs and lows ranging from $14.60 to $6.66, whereas the simple moving average fell by -35.25% in the last 200 days.

 Top 5 Cheap Stocks to Own Right Now